Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 It was a goofy fuckin’ thing and he’d been made fun of by the whole team for it at some point or another, but for the longest time, Zangief had been the image in Adam’s head when he pictured what he was working toward.
 He’d never managed it, exactly.
 He’d sorta matched the muscularity - which was scary, in retrospect - but he never had a body shape or proportions as completely fucking *perfect* as the Red Cyclone.
 Firth, though...

 He looked at it and raised his eyebrow. "...You serious?
-I mean, I’m fuckin’ *big* but this dude is…"
+I mean, I’m fuckin’ *big* but this dude is..."

 Huge. *Monstrous.* Athletic.
 Unstoppable.
 Superhumanly *powerful.* Built *perfectly* to be the strongest possible fighting man.
 Swift.
 Tough.
 Proud.
 Unbreakable. *Flawlessly* muscular-